 Recommendations for patients after dental restoration

-Immediately after treatment of caries or restoration of teeth it is possible:
+Immediately after caries treatment or dental restoration, it is possible:

 - Feeling of discomfort in the area of the treated tooth;

-- Inconvenience when biting a tooth, which should pass in 2-3 days.
-If you do not get used to it, you need to see a doctor.
+- Inconvenience when biting on a tooth, which should go away in 2-3 days.
+If habituation has not occurred, you must consult a doctor.

-- Occurrence of tooth sensitivity to cold or hot.
-These feelings should disappear within a few days.
-To speed up their elimination, it is recommended to use toothpastes to relieve hypersensitivity – Sensodyne, Lacalut Sensitive, Tooth Mousse and others.
-If hypersensitivity persists for two weeks, consult a doctor.
+- The emergence of tooth sensitivity to cold or hot.
+These sensations should disappear within a few days.
+To speed up their elimination, it is recommended to use toothpastes to relieve hypersensitivity - Sensodyne, Lacalut Sensitive, Tooth Mousse and others.
+If the sensitivity persists within two weeks, you should consult a doctor.

 - Soreness when biting.
 It should disappear within 2 weeks.
-If this does not happen, also see a doctor.
+If this does not happen, also consult a doctor.

 - Swelling, redness and soreness of the gums are normal and will go away in a few days.
-To relieve inflammation, it is recommended to rinse with antiseptic solutions that do not stain fresh restorations (Givalex, Stomatidine) or use anti-inflammatory ointments, such as Metrogil dent, Metrodent.
+To relieve inflammation, it is recommended to rinse with antiseptic solutions, do not stain fresh restorations (Givalex, Stomatidin) or the use of anti-inflammatory ointments, such as Metrogyl denta, Metrodent.

-- Phonetic disorders, if the front teeth were restored.
-To eliminate this phenomenon, it is desirable to talk a lot and read aloud.
+- Phonetic disorders if the front teeth were restored.
+To eliminate this phenomenon, it is advisable to speak and read aloud a lot.

-- The first 3-4 days after tooth restoration, a “white diet” is indicated, ie foods that may stain restorations (Coca-cola, Pepsi, cognac, red wine, dark chocolate, strong coffee, hookah and others) should be excluded.
-If you have used such products, you should rinse your mouth with clean water.
+- The first 3-4 days after restoration of teeth, a "white diet" is indicated, that is, foods that can stain the restorations (Coca-cola, Pepsi, cognac, red wine, dark chocolate, strong coffee, hookah and others) should be excluded.
+If you have taken such products, you must rinse your mouth with clean water.

-- You should brush your teeth twice a day – in the morning and in the evening after eating.
-It is desirable to use a soft or medium-hard toothbrush and low-abrasive toothpastes in which the RDA index is not more than 30-40 (Sensodyne, Biorepair, Emofluor, etc.).
+- You need to brush your teeth twice a day - in the morning and in the evening after meals.
+It is advisable to use a soft or medium hard toothbrush and low-abrasion toothpastes in which the RDA index is not more than 30-40 (Sensodyne, Biorepair, Emofluor, etc.)

-- Twice a year it is necessary to carry out professional hygiene of an oral cavity.
+- Professional oral hygiene should be carried out twice a year.
 If you are going to do this procedure in another clinic, the hygienist should be warned about the presence of restorations.

-- It is desirable to avoid biting too hard food, biting threads and more (this should not be done with your teeth).
+- It is advisable to avoid biting off too hard food, biting threads and more (this should not be done with your own teeth).

-Contact your doctor if you experience the following symptoms:
+Contact your doctor if you experience any of these symptoms:

-– the appearance of acute throbbing pain that does not disappear during the day;
+- the appearance of acute throbbing pain, does not disappear within a day;

-– if the seal is rough or scratches soft tissues.
+- if the filling is rough or scratches soft tissue.